 Most people think that there are no options for MBBS graduates apart from clinical and teaching practices.
 This is a wrong perception since medicine these days is as vast as any other field and options are numerous.
-Here we list 10 career options for you that you can choose from post MBBS.
+Here we list 10 career options after MBBS for you to choose from.

 Various career options after MBBS in India

-- You can obtain post-graduation in various specialties like internal medicine, general surgery, gynaecology, paediatrics, etc.
+You can obtain post-graduation in various specialties like internal medicine, general surgery, genecology, pediatrics, etc.

-- Some popularly known and conducted tests include the NEET entrance exam, PGIMER, JIPMER PG, and NEET PG.
+You will need to qualify either NEET PG or INI-CET exams after MBBS to gain admission into any of the MD/MS courses in a government or private college.
 MD/MS is a 3-year degree course while the diploma is a 2-year program.
 MD/MS prepares a specialist doctor who's always a need of the hour.

 4) Combined Medical Services (CMS)